Andrey Yeryomenko: Battle of Stalingrad

-Yeryomenko's performance in the winter offensives restored Stalin's confidence, and he was given command of the Southeastern Front, on Aug.
-1, 1942, where he proceeded to launch powerful counterattacks against the German offensive into the Caucasus, Fall Blau.
+Yeryomenko's performance in the winter offensives restored Stalin's confidence, and he was given command of the Southeastern Front on 1 August 1942, where he proceeded to launch powerful counterattacks against the German offensive into the Caucasus, Fall Blau.
 Yeryomenko and Commissar Nikita Khrushchev planned the defense of Stalingrad, rallying and re-organizing men and equipment falling back to the city from the Don River and the steppes to the west.
 When one of his subordinates, Gen. Anton Lopatin, doubted if his 62nd Army would be able to defend Stalingrad, Yeryomenko replaced him with Lt.
-Gen. Vasily Chuikov as Army commander on Sept.
-11, 1942.
+Gen. Vasily Chuikov as Army commander on 11 September 1942.
 Chuikov and the 62nd Army went on to prove themselves as the defenders of the city, confirming Yeryomenko's judgement.
-On Sept.
-28, the Southeastern Front was renamed the Stalingrad Front.
+On 28 September, the Southeastern Front was renamed the Stalingrad Front.

 During Operation Uranus, November 1942, Yeryomenko's forces helped to surround the German 6th Army from the south, linking up with the northern penetration at Kalach-na-Donu.
 German General Erich von Manstein soon attempted to counterattack the Soviet forces and break through the line to relieve the surrounded Germans.
 Yeryomenko successfully repelled the attack, largely with the forces of the 2nd Guards Army along their fall-back positions on the Myshkova River.